English

 About the Class

-A survey of British literature from 1800 to the present, including a comprehensive exposure to the poetry, drama, and fiction of this era as well as a basic understanding of the cultural, intellectual, and artistic trends it embodies.
+Want to read many great pieces of literature filled with heroes, villains, and knights?
+This course is a survey of British literature from the eighth century CE to 1800, including a comprehensive exposure to the poetry, drama, and fiction of this era as well as a basic understanding of the cultural, intellectual, and artistic trends it embodies.
+No textbook purchase!
+All readings and materials will be provided for you.

 More Details